hapax/hapax.github.io/assets/teaching.md

 But as in the hiking analogy, good mathematical skills are important to society as a whole.
-I'm not talking about basic numeracy, e.g. the ability to understand your tax returns or compute a tip.
+I'm not talking about basic numeracy, e.g. the ability to understand your tax returns or compute a tip, though these skills are essential.
-I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, and personalised medicine.
+I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, personalised medicine, issues which call for explorers with higher-order hiking skills and a taste for the unknown.
-These issues call for explorers with higher-order hiking skills and a taste for the unknown.
+The stakes couldn't be higher.
-The stakes couldn't be higher, so while reluctance is understandable, I think curriculum writers need to get out of their pickup trucks, drop their paintbrushes, and talk to the professionals, people who know the landscape and use the trails,.
+I think curriculum writers need to get out of their pickup trucks, drop their paintbrushes, and talk to the professionals, people who know the landscape and use the trails.
-They need to move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.
+Together, they can move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.

 ## The way of beauty